hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - combine advanced sandboxing with threat intelligence into one unified solution to protect organizations from <span style="color: #bb6600;">malware</span>
     - unified malware analysis and threat intelligence platform
     - <span style="color: #bb6600;">automated static and dynamic analysis</span>, producing human readable behavior indicators for each file submitted
+  - ETHOS engine
+    - the Cisco file grouping engine
+    - group families of files together to observe variants of a malware
+    - mark the ETHOS hash as malicious
+    - instantly detect whole <span style="color: #bb6600;">families of malware</span>
+    - perform fuzzy fingerprinting using static/passive heuristics
+  - offline detection engines
+    - TETRA: Windows
+    - ClamAV: Mac and Linux
+  - connector engine (in sequence)
+    - Tetra - full blown AV
+    - Cloud Lookup - based on SHA256
+    - Spero - machine learning
+    - Ethos - malware family
+    - ClamAV - custom detections

 - Umbrella
+  - secure <span style="color: #bb6600;">Internet gateway</span> in the cloud that provides a security solution that protects endpoints on and off the network against threats on the Internet by using <span style="color: #bb6600;">DNS</span>
   - protect users from accessing malicious domains by proactively analyzing and blocking unsafe destinations
   - protect from <span style="color: #bb6600;">phishing attacks</span> by blocking suspicious domains when users click on the given links that an attacker sent
   - improving **defense in depth** by blocking malicious destinations prior to a connection being established